awsdocs/amazon-connect-admin-guide/doc_source/send-test-message.md

 1. When your list is complete and you are ready to begin testing, choose **Send to new testers** to send an instructional email to your testers\.

-An instructional email containing a link to your Business Chat conversation is sent to the Apple ID email address of each tester\.
+An instructional email containing a link to your Messages for Business conversation is sent to the Apple ID email address of each tester\.
 If a tester does not receive the email, then recheck that their email address is provided in the Account Testing section\.
 It's most likely that the email address is incorrect or it's not an Apple ID\.
 For security reasons, Apple cannot verify Apple ID email addresses\.

 ## Step 2: Test sending and receiving messages<a name="test-send-receive-messages"></a>